MrWolfZ/Conqueror/recipes/cqs/advanced/exposing-via-http/README.md

 The version string will be placed as a path segment after `/api`, i.e. for our command the path becomes `/api/v2/commands/incrementCounterBy`.
 Placing the version at that spot in the path is useful for routing requests between multiple versions of the command (which is another advanced topic which goes beyond the scope of this recipe).

-> To ensure consistency across the version of all your commands and queries you can create a static class `HttpVersions` and add constants like `V1`, `V2`, etc. (or `Default` to make all endpoints use the same version).
-Then the command could be decorated with `[HttpCommand(Version = HttpVersions.V2)]`.
+> To ensure consistency across the version of all your commands and queries you can create a static class `ApiVersion` and add constants like `V1`, `V2`, etc. (or `Default` to make all endpoints use the same version).
+Then the command could be decorated with `[HttpCommand(Version = ApiVersion.V2)]`.

 Another way to customize the path is to explicity set it per command or query.
-Both the `HttpCommand` and `HttpQuery` attributes have a `Path` property which allows overriding the complete path (if a version is also specified, it is ignored for the path).
+Both the `HttpCommand` and `HttpQuery` attributes have a `Path` property which allows overriding the complete path (if the attribute's `Version` property is also specified, it is ignored for the path).
 Let's do that for our query:

 ```cs
 [HttpQuery(Path = "/api/getCounterValue")]